On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds

 In this section, we establish a close relationship between the Behrend position and the well-known L\"owner position of a convex body.
 As a result we obtain the solution to the reverse isodiametric problem for $o$-symmetric convex bodies.

 Let us first justify the definition of the Behrend position by showing that the supremal isodiametric quotient among the linear images of a fixed convex body is always attained.
+We prove a standard compactness argument, analogous to the ones that had been proven before for other special positions of convex sets (cf.~\cite{artstein2015asymptotic}).
 We refer the reader to the textbook by Gruber~\cite[Ch.~6]{gruber2007convex} for information on the set of convex bodies as a metric space.

 \begin{lemma} For every $K \in \K^n$, there exists an $A \in \GL_n(\R)$ such that

 \end{lemma} \begin{proof} First observe that by the scaling- and translation-invariance of the isodiametric quotient it suffices to consider $K \in \K^n$ containing the origin in their interior and linear maps $A$ that are volume-preserving.
 Therefore,